-Formerly known as Decoration Day this day of the year lets us commemorate every man and woman who have died whilst serving in the United States military service.
+Formerly known as Decoration Day this day of the year lets us commemorate every man and woman who has died whilst serving in the United States military service.

 Have you got any military ancestors?

-From this popular genealogy search website you can find your ancestors military records.
+From this popular genealogy search site you can find your ancestors military records.

 Memorial Day – Last Monday of May